sindresorhus/awesome-scifi/readme.md

 #### [Battlestar Galactica](http://www.imdb.com/title/tt0407362/) [8.8]

+This show.
+Watch this show.
+It's military science fiction done right.
+The interpersonal relationships are the best part, and the constant questioning of what it means to be human.
+At times it is a bit heavy handed.
+At other times it paints humanity as a desperate and stupid species, but at least it does so faithfully and self-referentially.
+The show is written tremendously well.
+Gaius Baltar, in particular, is a character worth watching out for.
+Be warned: once you start, you can't really stop.
+Portlandia even made a skit about needing [one more episode](https://www.youtube.com/watch?v=yYjLrJRuMnY). - [@RichardLitt](https://github.com/RichardLitt)

 > When an old enemy, the Cylons, resurfaces and obliterate the 12 colonies, the crew of the aged Galactica protects a small civilian fleet - the last of humanity - as they journey toward the fabled 13th colony of Earth.

 #### [Black Mirror](http://www.imdb.com/title/tt2085059/) [8.8]